Have you heard “nurse practitioner credentialing” over and over but are not quite sure what the heck it means?

 So that first element of credentialing, I guess you could say is your diploma or your transcript.

-But the second thing that’s just as important, maybe even more so are your boards.
+But the second thing that’s just as important, maybe even more so, is your boards.

 The next element of credentialing is your state license.